Weiqifan1/pof-input-method/README.md

 at the start of the character.
 So 鑫 is written owht and not ooo.

+when writing the characters for the elemments themselves, you can either use the the key:

+食 w 言 e 馬 r 糸 u 車 i 金 o 足 s 木 d 竹 f 虫 j 目 k 手 l

+but you can also write those 13 characters with just strokes

+食 wphw 言 yhxh 馬 nhxo
+糸 auw 車 jghn 金 whct 門 xhxh
+足 xjky 木 jw 竹 tvj
+虫 xjl 目 xhh 手 tj

+This means that if you are only going to write simplified character, you will only have to learn the special functions for 6 keys on the middle row: sdf and jkl.

-If you dont like to use this functionaly, it is also possible to write characters using up to 6 keystrokes instead of 4, where you ignore the special functions of the 13 keys.
+If you dont like to use this special functionaly, it is also possible to write characters using up to 6 keystrokes instead of 4, where you ignore the special functions of the 13 keys.